Yes, We’re In the Midst of a Crisis. Here’s Why You Shouldn’t Lose Hope

 I call this growth cycle the SEICR Cycle, because it involves a series of steps that can be identified as follows: Stability; Expansion; Instability; Collapse; and Rebirth.
 Here’s an illustration showing how this works:

 As I mentioned, the period of crisis and collapse near the end of the cycle is crucial to the growth and survival of any growing system.
 That’s true for a very simple reason: It allows really big corrections to be made.
 Without this chaotic period, the flaws in the stable system would simply continue to grow until the system was overcome and ceased to function.
 For that reason, this crisis period can also be thought of as a period of great opportunity.
 (It’s not a coincidence that the Chinese symbols for crisis and opportunity are one and the same.)

 Consider American history.
 The problems that existed between Britain and the colonies in the 1700s couldn’t be resolved until the Revolutionary War was fought.
 Slavery couldn’t be abolished until we fought the Civil War.
 The suffering of ordinary people in a country where the rich were getting richer and the poor were getting poorer couldn’t be addressed until we underwent an economic collapse, followed by the Great Depression.
 In each case, it took a great crisis to give people the opportunity to correct fundamental problems.

-I believe we may be entering another such period in American history.
+We’re now living through another such period in American history.
 Suddenly, the stable version of America that most of us grew up with is looking very shaky.
 That raises the question: What problems have been building over the past decades that have led to this potential crisis and need to be fixed?
 I’m sure everyone can make a list of their own, but mine would include:

 - a resurgence of the widening gap between rich and poor;